 This Ayn Rand quote is so concise and meaningful to me.
 I’ve always been a big believer of the “don’t ask for permission, ask for forgiveness” way of living.
 I was raised to question things, so my mild problem with authority and questioning ‘why?’ apparently started pretty young.
 But after reading Atlas Shrugged, this quote has really stuck with me.
+The book itself, has a lot of issues in my opinion.
+And I don’t align myself with the complete libertarian thinking in it.
+But I appreciate the quote!

 “The question isn’t who is going to let me; it’s who is going to stop me.” –Ayn Rand